 Wronowski is the former PGA director of member and player development at Hillendale Country Club in Phoenix, Md., a facility he worked at for 34 years—beginning as an assistant professional, then PGA head professional, before being named PGA director of golf.

-Wronowski’s record of service to the Association includes a term as District 10 Director on the PGA Board of Directors from 2000- 04, when he demonstrated his passion to enhance player development.
-As a national officer, Wronowski has expanded upon this initiative by supporting the core values of PGA Professionals and their impact upon junior golf, minorities and diversity.
+Wronowski’s record of service to the Association includes a term as District 10 Director on the national PGA Board from 2000-04, when he demonstrated his passion to enhance player development.
+As PGA President, Wronowski oversaw the launch of Golf 2.0, the industry’s groundbreaking growth-of-the-game initiative.

-He has served as chair for the 2009-10 PGA Professional National Championship, 2007-10 Junior PGA Championship and PGA Board of Control.
-In addition, he has served as co-chair of the National PGA Junior Golf Committee; and as a board member for both The First Tee and the Folds of Honor Foundation.
+He was the chair for the 2009-10 PGA Professional National Championship, 2007-10 Junior PGA Championship and PGA Board of Control.
+He has served as co-chair of the PGA Youth Player Development Committee; and as a board member for both The First Tee and the Folds of Honor Foundation.

 Wronowski’s impact with the Middle Atlantic PGA included creating a business plan for the Board and committees that is still a standard today; implementing a mentoring program that continues to be utilized by all chapters; and guiding an investment fund that increased Section reserves to $1.9 million, and led to a permanent headquarters in Stafford, Va.

 In 1999, the Middle Atlantic PGA named Wronowski its Section Golf Professional of the Year; and in 2002, he earned the MAPGA Bill Strausbaugh Award for his behind-the-scenes work on employment efforts for the members of the Section.
 Wronowski was also named the 1984 Middle Atlantic Assistant Golf Professional of the Year.